evertalbers/neat-starter2/src/posts/lalatest.md

 ---
-title: Latest post GITHUBDATE 3
+title: Lalatest post GITHUBDATE 4
 description: Bring to the table win-win survival strategies to ensure proactive domination.
 At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud